-In ArcGIS Pro 2.8, you can configure feature templates for the creation of lines using rhumb and other geodetic direction types.
+In ArcGIS Pro 2.8 or later, you can configure feature templates for the creation of lines using rhumb and other geodetic direction types.
 Creating lines with different direction types is enabled for the Two-Point Line tool with provided distances and directions.

 In ArcGIS Pro, the default direction type is grid.
 Grid directions are used for coordinate geometry (COGO) calculations on a projected two-dimensional planar surface.
 Grid directions work well for lines with relatively smaller distances.
 Direction types such as rhumb and geodetic are used for COGO calculations on the earth's ellipsoid surface.

-The following direction types can be enabled in ArcGIS Pro 2.8 using a coded-value domain:
+The following direction types can be enabled in ArcGIS Pro 2.8 or later using a coded-value domain:

 - Rhumb (also known as a loxodrome)